 Lowering prices on commercial real estate rents is usually a not-so-welcome decision for landlords, property owners and investors.
 Still, even the strongest markets at the height of the real estate cycle can’t remain that way forever, and when the downturn comes, you’ll need a plan to protect your investment, keep at least some profits flowing and ensure your property doesn’t sit vacant while you wait for the market to improve.

 If you’re struggling to find tenants for your commercial property, and are at risk of not meeting your occupancy rate, rent concessions, also called rental concessions, can make your property more attractive to potential tenants when there’s more supply than demand.
 Here’s what you need to know before offering them.

 What Is a Rent Concession?

-“A rent concession is essentially an adjustment by a property manager or a landlord owner of a building, which makes the lease terms more attractive to the tenant or prospective tenant,” Ethan Freilich, Broker at Lev Capital, told Leverage.com.
+“A rent concession is essentially an adjustment by a property manager or a landlord owner of a building, which makes the lease terms more attractive to the tenant or prospective tenant,” Ethan Freilich, Broker at Lev, told leverage.com.

 Investors, property owners and landlords usually offer rental concessions in a sluggish market, when the longer a property or unit stays vacant, the more rental income they lose.

 2020 was an example of one of those markets.
 During COVID, many tenants were unable to make their rent payments.
 To keep current tenants and attract potential tenants, “[some] landlords offered rent concessions to pay reduced rent until a certain date or they offered three months free rent and then began charging full rent,” Ofir Shalom, a broker at Lev, told leverage.com.
 “As opposed to [having] the entire property being 10-20% occupied with two tenants paying full rent, they were able to maintain occupancy levels at 50-60% and have 10 tenants in the building (for example).”

 Rental concessions fall into three main categories, two of which are offered by landlords to tenants, and one that’s offered by lenders to investors or landlords.
 Get familiar with these if you’re a first-time landlord or investor.
 Then we’ll review examples of popular options to choose from within those categories.